The all-consuming global popularity of social media has spawned an opportunity for fraudsters keen to get their hands on your personal details.

-5. Someone you know - and thought was already on your friendlist
+Someone you know - and thought was already on your friend list

 If you're ever added by someone you know but thought was already on your list of friends, be wary.
-Criminals have taken to duplicating the profiles of real people and then adding all their existing friends - you're much likely to accept a request from someone you know.
+Criminals have taken to duplicating the profiles of real people and then adding all their existing friends, as you're much more likely to accept a request from someone you know.

-A good habit to adopt is to check the profile of everyone who adds you for the above give-away signs, and if you aren't convinced the person is genuine, report the profile to Facebook to prevent them fooling others.
+A good habit to adopt is to check the profile of everyone who adds you for the above giveaway signs.
+If you aren't convinced the person is genuine, don’t in any circumstances click on the friend request, and then report the profile to Facebook to prevent them fooling others.